A Grammar of the Archaeological Record (Version 2, Beta release)

 Back to top: Website overview

-The relationship between the grammar and the final output as given in the UGR system.
+This section describes briefly the relationship between the grammar and the final output as given in two types of publication:

 Back to top: Website overview